donkeyclip/motorcortex-clip-starter/README.md

 contains the `clip.js` file which is just a starting point for your Clip.
 * a "demo" folder which is there just for the needs of viewing, debugging and demonstrating your Clip.
-The demo page includes a toolset that you can use in order to export your Clip as an embedable, portable script to use in other pages
+The demo page includes a toolset that you can use in order to export your Clip as an embedable, portable script

 ## How to use
 Once you've created your new Clip you have the ability to export an embedable, portable